edelgm6/ledger/README.md

 Once you've hosted Ledger, you'll need to do the following:
 * Create an admin user via Django's `python manage.py createsuperuser`
 * Log into the Admin page to generate some accounts.
 At the very least, you'll need one of each `Special type`
-* Create an Authorization token for the admin user to be used with the Retool frontend below